jertel/vuegraf/README.md

 ## Alerts

 The included dashboard template contains two alerts which will trigger when either a power outage occurs, or a loss of Vuegraf data.
 There are various reasons why alerts can be helpful.
 See the below screenshots which help illustrate how a fully functioning alert and notification rule might look.
 Note that the included alerts do not send out notifications.
-To enable outbound notifactions, such as to Slack, you can create a Notification Endpoint and Notification Rule.
+To enable outbound notifications, such as to Matrix or Slack, you can create a Notification Endpoint and Notification Rule.

 This alert was edited via the text (Flux) interface since the alert edit UI does not yet accommodate advanced alerting inputs.